Faced with an economic downturn in 2000, lipstick sales boomed—the ‘Lipstick Effect’– suggesting a turn to beauty indulgences during tough times.

 Leverage Testimonials to Your Advantage

-Example: The Ordinary
+For example, The Ordinary

-Boost Sales on Social Commerce/Ecommerce
+Increase Sales with Social Commerce/Ecommerce

 Influencer Marketing